ssbc/docs/intro-to-using-sbot.md

 ### Confidential Messages

 You can publish messages which are encrypted for up to 7 other recipients.
-This is done with the `private` plugin, but it deserved special mention here.
+This is done with the `private` plugin.

 First is [private.publish](https://github.com/ssbc/scuttlebot/blob/master/plugins/private.md#publish-async):